EstebanMqz/Git-Basic-Commands/README.md

 Contributions are greatly appreciated!<br />

 ---
-***Note***: If you are interested in learning more about git commands try to do your own research, more are available!
+***Note***: If you are interested in learning more about git commands you can check out the list below and refer to the [git documentation](https://git-scm.com/docs) for more options on these commands.<br />
 ### **Other Commands:** <br /> <br />

 + **[git am](https://git-scm.com/docs/git-am)** ~ Splits patches from a mailbox into commit msg, author and patches to apply them to branch.<br>